• Skip to primary navigation

 Expert Tips

-• Cumin and paprika are not traditional to this recipe but they add good flavor!
+• Cumin and paprika are not traditional to this recipe but they do add good flavor if you want to add them!

-• You can add any other vegetables that you want into this succotash!
-Corn, lima beans, and tomatoes are the main players in the succotash recipe, but you can add anything else you’d like
+• You can add any other vegetables that you want into this Lima Beans and Corn Succotash to put your own spin on it.
+Corn, lima beans, and tomatoes are the essential ingredients in the succotash recipe, but you can add anything else from your farmer’s market haul.

-• This is great as a side dish to meat, and would be delicious to serve at a summer barbecue!
+• This is great as a side dish to meat, and would be delicious to serve at a summer cookout with some BBQ chicken or pork chops.

 Recipe FAQs